Ahelsamahy/AFP1_project_Music/Functional Specification.md

 project will be devolved with HTML,CSS and Bootstrap for front-end, for the back-end will be PHP with JavaScript.

+# 8. Glossary
+HTML: Hypertext Markup Language, the foundation of any website.

+CSS:  for describing the presentation of Web pages, including colors, layout, and fonts.

+JavaScript:  add dynamic behavior to the web page and special effects.

+Bootstrap: help in designing website faster and easier.
+It includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation.

+PHP : to manage dynamic content, databases, session tracking, even build entire e-commerce sites

 # 9. Script
 Homepage should be simple one with just what the website offer of various artists and partners that we have and then the 3 bundles that are offered with special discount to students, if the user already logged in then they will see what is new from their favorite artists with option to react to it or even view the full topic or interview to read all of it, which will include the name of who wrote it, when and last modification.